 Bringing a laptop to Germany is simple: most run on both 110 volts, as in North America, or 230 volts, as found throughout Europe.
 Although the voltage is universal, you will still need an adapter to plug your computer into an electrical outlet.

 While in Germany, the Internet is easily accessible.
 You can often log on at your hotel, either right from your room or in computer rooms, and at business centers, which offer internet access to guests.
-If neither is available, ask your hotel about an Internet café – chances are excellent one is right around the corner!
+If neither is available, ask your hotel about an Internet café – chances are an excellent one is right around the corner!

 Germany uses 230V.
 Therefore, a converter will be needed in order to use American 110V devices.